actions-marketplace-validations/author_action-publish/README.md

         REGISTRY_TOKEN: "${{ secrets.NPM_TOKEN }}"
     ```

+1. `dist_tag`

+    Set a [npm dist-tag](https://docs.npmjs.com/cli/v6/commands/npm-dist-tag) by configuring this attribute.
+This tag will be applied to all _non-prerelease_ versions (i.e. `x.x.x`, not `x.x.x-prerelease`).

+    This allows users to install your module via tag name.
+For example `npm install mymodule@current`.

+    To apply multiple tags, separate with commas.

+    ```yaml
+    - uses: author/action-publish@stable
+      with:
+        dist_tag: latest, current
+      env:
+        REGISTRY_TOKEN: "${{ secrets.NPM_TOKEN }}"
+    ```

+    **Notice:** npm automatically creates a `latest` tag on every publish (this attribute can override it).

+1. `prerelease_dist_tag`

+    Set a [npm dist-tag](https://docs.npmjs.com/cli/v6/commands/npm-dist-tag) for a prerelease version by configuring this attribute.
+This tag will be applied to all _prerelease_ versions (i.e. `x.x.x-prerelease`, not `x.x.x`).

+    This allows users to install your module via tag name.
+For example `npm install mymodule@next`.

+    To apply multiple tags, separate with commas.

+    ```yaml
+    - uses: author/action-publish@stable
+      with:
+        prerelease_dist_tag: next, beta, canary
+      env:
+        REGISTRY_TOKEN: "${{ secrets.NPM_TOKEN }}"
+    ```

+    This differs from `dist_tag` because it only applies to pre-releases.

+    A common approach is to set a dist-tag for prereleases so users will not automatically install a pre-release version when they want the latest stable version.
+In other words, running `npm install mymodule` (which is the equivalent of `npm install mymodule@latest`) should install the latest stable version while `npm install mymodule@canary` would install the latest prerelease/bleeding edge version.

 ## Developer Notes

 This action is best used as part of a complete deployment process.
 Consider the following workflow: